JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### Age?
 **42 years young!**
 ### Sexuality/sexual preference?
 **I've had a lesbian marriage, which reached a premature and abrupt end almost 20 years ago already.
-Ever sincee, I guess one would call it "Aro-ace"?
-I've not really put my mind to it since.**
+Ever since, I guess one would call it "Aro-ace"?
+I've not really put my mind to it since, there's more important matters at hand for me.**
 ### Any siblings/only child?
 **I'm an only child, but I've had plenty colleagues I consider to be my siblings.
-Crunching at work with a group helps build tight bonds like those.**
+Crunching at work within a group helps build tight bonds like those.**
 ### Favourite season?
-**I've loved winter all my life, it's a shame I rarely have time to return to Lúniks to actually see snow again.
+**I've loved winter all my life, and it's a shame I rarely have time to return to Lúniks to actually see snow again.
 At least the snowy peaks in Ellitróómi are easy to see from the ARC.**
 ### Gender?
 **Female.
 No small text there.**
 ### DOB?